 Two Reais and seventy-five cents.
 That should cover the bus ride back to my hostel in Gloria.
 It wasn’t a lot of money — about $1.25 USD; however, it was enough for one man in particular to notice me.

-My skin felt prickly, my heart racing with fear.
+My skin felt prickly, and my heart raced with fear.
 I was frozen in a moment that seemed to last forever, although it was probably only a minute or so.

 2. Dog Attack In Banos, Ecuador